Estimated reading time: 6 minutes

 - Yield: This recipe makes 2 (8-ounce) mason jars, however, if you make thicker jam, it will yield less - it all depends on how thick you want the finished jam to be.

 - Cooling Time: After the jam is in the jars, it can take 20-30 minutes to cool before you put the lid(s) on and put it in the refrigerator but it can take shorter or longer depending on the temperature of the room.

 - To De-Seed The Jam: You can leave the seeds in for texture or you can use a jam sieve or food mill with a fine attachment to de-seed the jam.

-- To Test for Doneness: Place a spoon or spoons (for multiple tests) in the freezer, when you think the jam is done, dab some jam on the back of the frozen spoon and run your finger across, if it streaks then it's done if it runs then it isn't done and needs to boil off more water.
+- To Test for Doneness: Place a spoon or spoons (for multiple tests) in the freezer, when you think the jam is done, dab some jam on the back of the frozen spoon and run your finger across it, if it streaks then it is done if it runs then it isn't done and needs to boil off more water.

 - Storage: This jam will last up to 3 weeks in the refrigerator.

 - Storage for Canned Jam (preserved in a boiling water bath): If you know how to properly can jam - the "USDA guidelines state that jelly or jam can be stored unopened in the pantry for up to 12 months.
 However, homemade preserves canned in a boiling water bath can be stored in a cool dark place for up to two years.
 Once opened, the jam should be refrigerated and stored for up to three months and jelly for up to six months." (source: survivalfreedom.com)

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases. #CommissionsEarned #ad